KarlPekaway/diy-iot-alarm/readme.md

     - Configure Node-Red to toggle the siren on or off

 ### Further information:
 Some text nodes still have german text in them, you may configure them to meet your needs.
-Also, especially used variables are still in german language.
+Also, some names of variables I used are still in german language.
 For connecting the PIR sensor to the raspberry directly, we recommend HC-SR501 modules.
-The SR501 gave us a lot of false positives when connected to an ESp8266 though, which is why we switched to AM312 PIR sensors for those.
+The SR501 gave us a lot of false positives when connected to an ESP8266 though, which is why we switched to AM312 PIR sensors for those.

 - HC-SR501 PIR Sensor: www.banggood.com/HC-SR501-Adjustable-Infrared-IR-Pyroelectric-PIR-Module-Motion-Sensor-Human-Body-Induction-Detector-p-1545488.html
 - AM312 PIR Sensor: https://www.banggood.com/HC-SR505-Mini-Infrared-PIR-Motion-Sensor-Precise-Infrared-Detector-Module-p-1011714.html